Submitted by Jan Judge on September 20th, 2005

 I have gone back to the shrine multiple times to pray for different things.
 I find much peace there.
 Those times, nothing that dramatic happened but small coincidences that my friend and I cannot explain happen each time we visit.
 I had the privilege to attend a celebration of the 3rd anniversary of her canonization.

 I visited the shrine in July of this year before I underwent hip replacement surgery.
 I sat in the chair directly across from St. Katharine’s picture.
-I spoke to her for a long time and it seemed that she was intently looking in my eyes and listening.
-At this visit, I requested prayers for an individual who has been ill for a number of years and did not have a diagnosis.
-The day after my visit to the shrine, the doctors finally gave her a diagnosis.
+I spoke to her for a long time and it seemed that she was intently looking into my eyes and listening.
+At this visit, I requested prayers for an individual who has been ill for several years and did not have a diagnosis.
+The day after I visited the shrine, the doctors finally gave her a diagnosis.
 I implored St. Katharine’s help and peace for my surgery.
 I have multiple medical problems and the doctors were leery that things may not go smoothly.
 I had a drop foot from my medical condition.
 My surgeon made sure I knew that the hip replacement surgery would not fix the foot.
-I am also in the medical profession and I knew that there was no connection between the drop foot and the hip surgery.
+I am also in the medical profession and knew there was no connection between the drop foot and hip surgery.
 The surgery went extremely well.
 All the doctors were amazed at my recovery.
 Four weeks after the surgery, my drop foot was gone.
 It did not happen gradually, but the strength and range of motion came back in one day.
 I had worn a brace on that foot for two years.
 The surgeon was amazed.
 He said that he has never seen that happen before.